Dark matter: 1884 to 1940

 In 1933, Swiss astrophysicist Fritz Zwicky studied galaxy clusters while working at Caltech and made a similar inference.
 (Note: "Um, wie beobachtet, einen mittleren Dopplereffekt von 1000 km/sek oder mehr zu erhalten, müsste also die mittlere Dichte im Comasystem mindestens 400 mal grösser sein als die auf Grund von Beobachtungen an leuchtender Materie abgeleitete.
 Falls sich dies bewahrheiten sollte, würde sich also das überraschende Resultat ergeben, dass dunkle Materie in sehr viel grösserer Dichte vorhanden ist als leuchtende Materie."

 [In order to obtain an average Doppler effect of 1000 km/s or more, as observed, the average density in the Coma system would thus have to be at least 400 times greater than that derived on the basis of observations of luminous matter.
 If this were to be confirmed, the surprising result would then follow that dark matter is present in very much greater density than luminous matter.])
 Zwicky applied the virial theorem to the Coma Cluster and obtained evidence of unseen mass he called dunkle Materie ('dark matter').
 Zwicky estimated its mass based on the motions of galaxies near its edge and compared that to an estimate based on its brightness and number of galaxies.
 He estimated the cluster had about 400 times more mass than was visually observable.
 The gravity effect of the visible galaxies was far too small for such fast orbits, thus mass must be hidden from view.
 Based on these conclusions, Zwicky inferred some unseen matter provided the mass and associated gravitational attraction to hold the cluster together.
 Zwicky's estimates were off by more than an order of magnitude, mainly due to an obsolete value of the Hubble constant; the same calculation today shows a smaller fraction, using greater values for luminous mass.
 Nonetheless, Zwicky did correctly conclude from his calculation that most of the gravitational matter present was dark.
 However, unlike modern theories, Zwicky considered "dark matter" to be non-luminous ordinary matter.

 Further indications of mass-to-light ratio anomalies came from measurements of galaxy rotation curves.
 In 1939, H.W.
-Babcock reported the rotation curve for the Andromeda Nebula (now called the Andromeda Galaxy), which suggested the mass-to-luminosity ratio increases radially.
+Babcock reported the rotation curve for the Andromeda Galaxy (then called the Andromeda Nebula), which suggested the mass-to-luminosity ratio increases radially.
 He attributed it to either light absorption within the galaxy or modified dynamics in the outer portions of the spiral, rather than to unseen matter.
 Following Babcock's 1939 report of unexpectedly rapid rotation in the outskirts of the Andromeda Galaxy and a mass-to-light ratio of 50; in 1940, Oort discovered and wrote about the large non-visible halo of NGC 3115.